Rex23/SampleCodes/sample_codes_C++/Mechanics_Lab/README.md

 To build thie package, type:

-make -f Makefile
+make

 To clean the package, type:

-make -f Makefile clean
+make clean

 To run google test, type:

-make -f Makefile google
+make google

 To clean the google test objects, type:

-make -f Makefile cleangoogle
+make cleangoogle

 To run the executable, go to ./lab and type: